 Copies of Viking whetstones found in York, England, UK, made from the same banded jasper as the originals.
 Chosen for their beautiful colours and patterns, each whetstone is unique.
 They are used for fine honing of knives & tools and come with a yard of 2mm leather thong, enabling them to be hung around the neck or attached to your belt.

 - Length 80mm (3.25 inches).

-- Natural stone, so each is unique in colour and pattern, ranging from a fairly plain single colour to intricate banding in several colours
+- Natural jasper stone, so each one is unique in colour and pattern, ranging from a fairly plain single colour to intricate banding in several colours

 - Great for fine sharpening (honing) of any blade.